GimelStudio/GimelStudio/README.md

 You're welcome to join us in planning/development for the next step of Gimel Studio!

-If you'd like to join development or have questions, comments or ideas you can join the Gimel Studio [discord server](https://discord.gg/RqwbDrVDpK).
+If you'd like to join development or have questions, comments or ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK).

 # Tech Stack

 [Python](https://python.org) - We can effectively use Python's strong suits (ease-of-use, portability, multitude of packages, large community, etc) and get the performance required by relying on lower-level and performant external libraries to do the heavy lifting (where implementing something in Python would be a bottleneck).
 This should also lower the bar on contributing to Gimel Studio and thus (hopefully) allow for a greater contributor base.

-We also plan to use GLSL and/or it's variants in addition to Python for image-editing, as applicable, via [ModernGL](https://github.com/moderngl/moderngl), [glnext]("https://github.com/cprogrammer1994/glnext") or another graphics rendering API (suggestions welcome!). **(This is still undecided)**
+We also plan to use GLSL and/or it's variants in addition to Python for image-editing, as applicable, via [ModernGL](https://github.com/moderngl/moderngl), [glnext](https://github.com/cprogrammer1994/glnext) or another graphics rendering API (suggestions welcome!). **(This is still undecided)**

 [Numpy](https://numpy.org/) - Numpy will be the "data-exchange" format, the core image format used for the backend of Gimel Studio.
 It will be used as "glue" to combine OIIO, GMIC, etc.